 Each municipality has different rules and the host will usually leave instructions on how to do it correctly in that area.
 Unless instructed to do otherwise, you will leave the trash sorted inside the accommodation as there are also rules about when and where it can be placed outside for collection.

 But in general, you should makes things easy on the host by separating PET bottles, milk cartons and other recyclables from the “regular trash”.
 They should be cleaned and free of food.
 Bonus points if you remove labels and caps, and cut the drink cartons correctly!

-Despite growing pains, Japan vacation rentals are going strong
+Despite growing pains, Airbnb in Japan is going strong

 Airbnb provides a wonderful way to experience and enjoy staying in a Japanese home.
 The ability to ‘live like a local' is one of the big reasons why Airbnb is so popular around the world, and it gives visitors the opportunity to stay in all different kinds of accommodations, often for very reasonable prices.

 Like in many countries where Airbnb has taken off, however, Japan has also experienced a lot of growing pains with home sharing, and that's why streamlining it and providing a legal framework for their operation has become paramount in recent years.